teodorachiosa/wai-wcag-em-report-tool/README.md

 - Report tool theming options (main color, light or dark mode)
 - The report is saved to local storage on input changes
 - The report can be opened from local storage by using the button titled "Open from local storage" in the Overview step
+- The criteria in the audit is sticky (sticks to the top of the screen)